SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 Once API development standards are defined, governance teams must enforce them through rigorous testing and validation processes.
 API testing involves verifying the functionality, performance, and security of APIs to ensure they meet the defined standards.
 Automated metadata structure validation ensures that the API metadata adheres to the specified format, schema, and guidelines.
 These validation processes help identify and rectify any deviations or inconsistencies, ensuring that APIs are compliant with the defined standards.

 API metadata, along with associated specifications and reference guides, should be published through a data cataloguing solution.
 A data cataloguing solution serves as a centralised repository for API metadata, providing a comprehensive and easily accessible source of information for developers, stakeholders, and users.
-The catalogue should include detailed documentation, such as API endpoints, data models, authentication methods, and usage guidelines.
+The catalogue should include detailed documentation, such as API endpoints, authentication methods, and usage guidelines.

 API governance plays a critical role in ensuring interoperability and standardisation within base registries.
 By defining global and domain-level API development standards, governance teams establish guidelines that promote consistency and compatibility across different domains.
 Enforcing these standards through API testing and automated metadata structure validation helps maintain compliance and identify any deviations.
 Publishing API metadata via a data cataloguing solution provides a centralised source of information, enabling transparency and facilitating collaboration among developers, stakeholders, and users.
 By implementing robust API governance practices, base registries can enhance interoperability, streamline data integration, and promote efficient access to base registry data.